OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/ai_security_overview.md

 ### Threat model with controls - general
 The below diagram puts the controls in the AI Exchange into groups and places these groups in the right lifecycle with the corresponding threats.
-![AI Security Threats and controls](/images/threatscontrols.png) The groups of controls form a summary of how to address AI security (controls are in capitals:
+![AI Security Threats and controls](/images/threatscontrols.png) The groups of controls form a summary of how to address AI security (controls are in capitals):
 1. **AI Governance**: implement governance processes for AI risk, and include AI into your processes for information security and software lifecycle:
    >(AIPROGRAM, SECPROGRAM, DEVPROGRAM, SECDEVPROGRAM, CHECKCOMPLIANCE, SECEDUCATE)
 2. Apply conventional **technical IT security controls** risk-based, since an AI system is an IT system: